One to one maths interventions built for GCSE success

 In order to access this I need to be confident with:

-Look out for the factorising worksheets and exam questions at the end
+Look out for the factorising worksheet and exam questions at the end.

 Factorising is the reverse process of expanding brackets.
-To factorise an algebraic expression means to put it in brackets by taking out the common factors.
+To factorise an expression fully, means to put it in brackets by taking out the highest common factors.

 1. Factorising single brackets